Kitykessa/CoffeeScout/README.md

 ### 4. Prepare the database

-The coffee data is stored in an Excel file (coffee.xlsx).
+The initial coffee data is stored in an Excel file (coffee.xlsx).

 > 1. Convert Excel data to JSON:
 >```bash